 Preschool Director Certification and Training Program Information

 Learn about preschool director certification.
-Find out about training programs available, potential coursework, employment prospects upon completion of a program and continuing education information.
+Find out about training programs, potential coursework, employment prospects upon completion of a program and continuing education information.

 A preschool director manages day-to-day activities and makes decisions about a preschool center's operations, curriculum, staffing and finances.
 Most directors hold teaching positions before moving into administration.
-A bachelor's degree and certificate program provide qualifications and education generally needed to enter this career.
+Bachelor's degree and certificate programs can provide the education generally needed to enter this career.

 A preschool director certificate program generally consists of three to six classes in childhood development and administration topics.
-Upon completion, students are normally eligible to sit for any examinations that may be required by their state of residence to work as preschool directors.
-Some of the programs are designed for initial preparation as well as continuing education to maintain licensure.
 Most include an on-site mentorship or hands-on learning experience at a contracted early education site.
+Graduates are normally eligible to sit for any examinations that may be required by their state of residence to work as preschool directors.

 Applicants for preschool director certificate programs typically must possess at least a bachelor's degree and have verified experience working with young children in a development program.
 A grade of 'C' or better in each class is also a typical requirement.